smuefsmuef/HeritageSitesJavaFX/README.md

 -Changes in Table lead to changes in the Editor (doubleclick, and confirm with enter) -Simple styling of the whole application using CSS -Enabling/Disabling
--Searchbar (Freetext & filtering)  from observable list to filtered list to sorted List)
+-Searchbar (freetext, levinsthein, filtering, sortable)

 ## My Solution: Additional Features
 -Consequent use of the PM Concept
 -Styling of Application
--Additional column with Yes-Image, small Tooltip for visited Sites -add new site: automatically set year, set next id -add a startpage: on click it disappears
+-Additional column with Yes-Image, small Tooltip for visited Sites -Add new site: automatically set year, set next id -Startpage right: on click on the table it disappears